 Before that, a 24-year-old man from Agra ended his life by hanging himself and live-streamed the entire incident on Facebook in July of the same year.
 Even though over 2,750 people watched the live video of the young man, nobody raised any alarm or alerted his family, say media reports.

 In 2017, at least three similar incidents came to light.

 A 23-year-old student, who jumped to his death from the 19th floor window of Taj Lands End in Mumbai, even live-streamed a step-by-step guide on how to commit suicide successfully.

 Suicide is emerging as a relatively new phenomenon on social media.
 Social media provides people with a platform to connect with millions of people.
 Yet, you could be screaming for help, and there’s no accountability as to who out of those millions is listening.

-But why would someone want to live-stream an act of self-harm?
+On World Suicide Prevention Day, here’s a question we need to ask - why would someone want to live-stream an act of self-harm?